reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 - Make sure manifest.xml is patched correctly.
 - Use Audio Compatibility Patch if you encounter processing problem.
 - If you have some issues, like ringtones, alarm tones doesn't work, or calls opposite person doesn't hear, [do this fix.](https://t.me/audioryukimods/543)
+- If this still doesn't work, use RC1 instead.

 ## Attention!
 - Reporting anything without sending full logcats and install process logs is ignored!